China house prices fall for fourth straight month as downtrend deepens

 After a strong performance in 2013, China's real estate market softened as sales slowed and banks have become increasingly cautious about lending to developers and home-buyers.

-In the face of sluggish sales, China Vanke 000002.SZ2022.HK, the country's largest residential developer, has teamed up with Taobao, the Alibaba-owned online shopping site, to offer discounts of as much as 2 million yuan ($325,000) to customers who buy property on the eBay-like site.
+In the face of sluggish sales, China Vanke, the country's largest residential developer, has teamed up with Taobao, the Alibaba-owned online shopping site, to offer discounts of as much as 2 million yuan to customers who buy property on the eBay-like site.

 More than 30 local governments, which earn a large part of their revenues from selling state land, have acted to support the troubled property sector by easing restrictions on home purchases in recent months.